“We travel not to escape life, but for life not to flee us.”

 - Mix Different Types of Travel Together.
-I think doing a variety of activities helped me to really enjoy and get the most out of my round-the-world travel.
-I traveled independently, went on group tours and cruises, and participated in learning and volunteer vacations.
-I even went to special events and resorts.
+Interchanging various activities helped me enjoy and get the most out of my round-the-world travel.
+I traveled independently, took group tours, and participated in learning and volunteer vacations.
+I even went to special events, cruises, and resorts.
 I also do not worry if my experiences are all ¨authentic¨.
-Sometimes packaged, tourist experiences (like resorts and cruises) can be a welcome change of pace.
-When I do too much of one thing, I get bored, lonely, or frustrated.
-However, by moving back and forth between difference experiences, I have enjoyed being a Fifty-Plus Nomad for years at a time.
+Sometimes packaged tourist experiences (like resorts and cruises) can be a welcome change of pace.
+I get bored, lonely, or frustrated when I do too much of one thing.
+However, by moving back and forth between different experiences, I have enjoyed being a Fifty-Plus Nomad for years.

 - Travel to Many Different Parts of the World.
-I visited 69 countries on every continent except Antarctica.
-(I got close to Antarctica, however, when I visited Ushuaia, Argentina the Southernmost city in the world).
-I spent an equal amount of time in third world (emerging) countries and the developed world and learned how to take advantage of the best parts of traveling to these two parts of the world.
+I visited 69 countries between 2011 and 2016 on every continent except Antarctica.
+(I got close to Antarctica, however, when I visited Ushuaia, Argentina, the Southernmost city in the world).
+I spent an equal amount of time in Third World and Developed Countries and learned how to take advantage of the best parts of traveling to these two parts of the world.

 - Avoid Travel Burnout.
-Before I traveled round the world, I traveled quite extensively over my lifetime.
-I have dealt with every type of travel burnout: travel fatigue, paying more than locals, culture shock, loneliness, and church overload syndrome.
-I knew that it was possible that I would have burnout before I left on my round the world travels and developed strategies for dealing with these issues.
-On the road, I discovered a new potential cause for burnout: justifying my nomadic lifestyle and learned to work around it too.
+Before I traveled around the world, I traveled pretty extensively over my lifetime.
+I have dealt with every type of travel burnout: travel fatigue, paying more than locals, culture shock, loneliness, and sightseeing overload syndrome.
+I knew that it was possible that I would have burnout before I left on my round-the-world travels, and I developed strategies for dealing with these issues.
+On the road, I discovered a new potential cause for burnout: justifying my nomadic lifestyle and learned to work around it.